Raabi91/moonraker-telegram/docs/FAQ.md

 cd Your_folder_name
 ```

-then perform the update with the difference that the service name must be adapted to the instance. (sudo systemctl restart moonraker-telegram**\_**)
+then perform the update with the difference that the service name must be adapted to the instance. (sudo systemctl restart moonraker-telegramxxxx)

 execute the code wenn you will ask to overwrite your telegram_config.sh say no